OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-40.md

 ## Isaiah 40:1

-“Comfort, comfort my people,” says your God.
+“Console and console my people,” says your God.

 ## Isaiah 40:2